Happy Thanksgiving to all homeschooling families!

 Although you may not be helping your child with typical math or grammar exercises during this holiday break, as a homeschooling parent, you know well that homeschooling never really stops.

 So, if you are on the search for fun, educational ways to enliven your holiday, we’ve compiled this short list of six Thanksgiving homeschool activities the whole family can participate in to experience some festive learning together.
 Enjoy!

 1. Get the Whole Family Cooking

 For younger students unfamiliar with how to cook, seize this wonderful opportunity to help them read and follow recipes as they lend you a hand in the meal preparation.
-Or, you can divide and conquer with your older students by having them each tackle a their own dish.
+Or you can divide and conquer with your older students by having them each tackle their own dish.

 2. Reenact the First Thanksgiving